NicolaFerracin/blog/_posts/3_github_widget.md

                 // ... sort the resulting array of arrays from above so the most used languages come first .sort((a, b) => b[1] - a[1]);
         });
+}
 ```

 ## Summary

 This is it for the first part of this tutorial!

 To sum it up:
 - we use the GitHub API to get the list of our repos
 - we filter the list of repos and we remove 'unwanted' repos (optional)
 - for each repo we then get the list of languages used in it
-- as we are firing multiple request, we have to keep track of async repsonses coming in all the time, for this reason, as soon as a response comes in, we update our `allLanguages` variable to include latest results
+- as we are firing multiple request, we have to keep track of async responses coming in all the time, for this reason, as soon as a response comes in, we update our `allLanguages` variable to include latest results
-- once `allLanguages` is done updating we can start worrying about the rendering, and to make our life easier, we turn the object into a sorted array
+- once `allLanguages` is done updating we can start worrying about the rendering
+- to make our life easier for the rendering, we turn the object into a sorted array

 In the next tutorial we will cover the rendering part, so don't miss out!